 In addition to classroom learning, Newman University’s diverse campus population allows students to be exposed to a variety of cultures and market needs.
 The knowledge gained from this interaction provides the basis for successful managers in a global economy who possess the skills necessary to secure the continued well-being and growth of the organization.

-Newman University now offers a Bachelor's degree in Business Studies that includes coursework that may be taken on campus or through our convenient online program designed for the working adult.
-Visit the Bachelor of Science in Business Studies page to learn more.
+Newman University now offers a Bachelor's degree in Business that includes coursework that may be taken on campus or through our convenient online program designed for the working adult.
+Visit the Bachelor of Science in Business Online page to learn more.

 The BBA-Management program of study is much more than an applied liberal arts and sciences degree.
 Newman's program offers students a values-based curriculum that includes the study of business skills and abilities that give the Newman graduate a clear edge in the marketplace and clear perspectives on living a principled life.